sefatanam/vscode-pretty-home/README.md

 - Improved Readability: Enhances visual hierarchy and readability.
 - Configurable to show default in homepage accessible from command pallete
 - Open core project from command pallete
+- **Pin Projects:** Pin your favorite projects for quick access.
+Easily pin or unpin projects directly from the Pretty Home view.

 **Installation:**
 1. Open VS Code.